Muhammad-Ahmad-99/Smart-Hostel-Management-System/README.md

 ## 📘 Project Overview

-The Smart Hostel Management System aims to simplify daily hostel management tasks at Namal University.
-Currently, processes like room allocation, complaint handling, and student records are manual, causing delays and errors.
+The Smart Hostel Management System is to simplify daily hostel management tasks at Namal University and its Hostel.
+As currently mostly processes like room allocation, complaint handling, and student records are manual, causing delays and errors.
-This system provides a digital platform for students and hostel staff to manage hostel operations efficiently.
+This system provides a digital platform for students and hostel staff to manage hostel operations efficiently and easily.

 ---